-Traditionally a Formula One city, where its 120,000 residents are more concerned with cockpits than corner flags, Monza is gripped by football fever pitch as they prepare to embark on their first-ever Serie A campaign.
+Traditionally a Formula One city, where its 120,000 residents are more concerned with cockpits than corner flags, Monza is gripped by football fever pitch as they’re currently enjoying their first-ever Serie A campaign.

 What often looked like a Sisyphean task trying to climb up the Italian ladder and infiltrate the top flight changed in 2018 after former Italian Prime Minister Silvio Berlusconi and ex-Milan vice chairman Adriano Galliani purchased the perennially lower league club.

-In the four years since two of Italy’s most recognised faces left the San Siro and embarked on a new project in Lombardy, Monza have skyrocketed up the divisions and, for the first time in the club’s 109-year history, will now make their Serie A debut, facing Torino on Saturday night.
+In the four years since two of Italy’s most recognised faces left the San Siro and embarked on a new project in Lombardy, Monza has skyrocketed up the divisions and, for the first time in the club’s 109-year history, they are playing Serie A football.

 Berlusconi, ever the footballing arriviste, has invested heavily this summer to bolster Giovanni Stroppa’s squad, as he’s even talked up the possibility of reaching European football in the next few seasons.
 Monza are clearly not here just to make up the numbers and with three matches remaining find themselves sitting in ninth.

-And while the likes of Stefano Sensi, Gianluca Caprari, Pablo Mari and Marlon have all been drafted in this summer, Monza have actually already had their fair share of top-level talent over the years, despite never previously being a top-flight club.
+And while the likes of Stefano Sensi, Gianluca Caprari, Pablo Mari and Marlon have all been drafted last summer, Monza have actually already had their fair share of top-level talent over the years, despite never previously being a top-flight club.

 Here we look back at some of those names…